Evenwyne/programming-univbasics-program-with-expressions/README.md

 We hope you've _experienced_ that:

-***Programming is the art documenting problem-solving strategies in a way that helps a computer decide which expressions to evaluate and in which order.***
+***Programming is the art of documenting problem-solving strategies in a way that helps a computer decide which expressions to evaluate and in which order.***

 The rest of this lesson is a code along.
 Key these programs into IRB and verify